eclipse-sumo/sumo/docs/web/docs/Simulation/Safety.md

 ### Collisions related to lane-changing
 Collisions from lane-changing can be caused by unsafe lateral movements (side collisions) and by changing lanes in a way that creates unsafe following situations (rear-end collisions).

-Side collosions can be caused by
+Side collisions can be caused by
 - configuring lateral imperfection with vType parameter *lcSigma*
 - allowing lateral encroachment with vType parameter *lcPushy* (but this parameter itself will not cause collisions, only reduce lateral gaps in some situations, requires the sublane model)
 - *lcImpatience* (growing impatience permits lower lateral gaps when using the sublane model)